 We can all speak.
 We speak everyday to our colleagues, our teams, our partners and our friends.
 It feels natural and words come easy.

-Here are five mistakes I see most speakers make during public speaking training and coaching.
-These five mistakes are all symptoms of a lack of confidence and a lack of experience.
+These five speaker mistakes are all symptoms of a lack of confidence and a lack of experience.

-Which ones are yours and which mistakes do you see others making?
 And what do you do about them?
 Share your answers in the comments.

 1. No relaxed breathing